lelloc/doc-admin/content/administration/system-maintenance.rst

    .. seealso::

-      There are some default system maintenance massage set in the system configuration.
+      There are some default system maintenance message set in the system configuration.
 For more information see the following system configuration settings:

       - :sysconfig:`SystemMaintenance::IsActiveDefaultLoginErrorMessage <core.html#systemmaintenance-isactivedefaultloginerrormessage>`
       - :sysconfig:`SystemMaintenance::IsActiveDefaultLoginMessage <core.html#systemmaintenance-isactivedefaultloginmessage>`